 You can use a roller, a hand brush, or even a sprayer to do the job.
 Two thin coats are better than one thick coat.
 The thicker the coast the longer it will take to dry and the more chances there are of it not drying properly.

 Watch out while you are painting.
 Do not allow the stain or sealer to puddle.
 To speed up the process you should ideally have one person apply the stain and one person uses a roller to spread out puddles and work the stain into the wood.

 Then after you’ve painted every inch you want to go ahead and repeat the process to give the deck a second coat.
-Use a small paintbrush for any hard to reach areas or nooks and corners.
+Use a small paintbrush for any hard-to-reach areas or nooks and corners.

 4. Allow the Deck to Dry

-After you applied the second coat you can now relax.
+After you apply the second coat you can now relax.
 The hard part is finished.
 Now the deck needs to dry.
 Go ahead and remove the plastic covering from your siding and rinse them off.